janiveer/Flecty/README.md

 Each category of words (adjectives, participles, etc.) in each language has a different inflectional paradigm, and therefore requires slightly different markup in the syntactic dictionary.
 Therefore, it’s easiest to mine each category of words in each language separately.
 That’s why each category of words in each language is stored in a different file.

 Mining Wiktionary is a two-stage process: first, we get a list of all words in a particular category; second, we access each word in turn and get the inflectional morphology.
 The first step can be done fairly easily using the Wiktionary API.
 The second step is harder, however.
 Querying the API for a particular page gives the wiki markup for that page, rather than the HTML that is served to the web.
 Inflectional paradigms are stored in the wiki markup as wiki templates.
 And, as described above, each language has different templates for each category of words.
 It may well be possible to query the API for each inflectional template and build a complete paradigm for each word.
-However, I decided it would be easier to scrape the HTML source of the page for each word.
+However, I decided it would be easier to scrape the HTML source of the page for each word using offline copies of Wiktionary.

 The HTML source is parsable as XHTML 5, i.e. it has fully closed tags.
 I use XSLT to scrape the HTML source for each Witionary entry, since the input is (effectively) XML and I’m transforming it to get XML output.

 The English Wiktionary contains many thousands of words from other languages.
 However the Wiktionary for each particular language contains words in that language which the English Wiktionary doesn’t.
-So, when I’m creating the dictionary for a selected language, I mine the Wiktionary for that language.
+So, when I’m creating the dictionary for a selected language, I mine the offline Wiktionary for that language.

 ### Preparation